powered by FreeFind

-No more than 4 kilometres from the centre of Sligo Town lies Carrowmore, home to the largest megalithic cemetery in Ireland and one of the most significant sites of it’s kind in Europe with over 60 tombs having been located by archaeologists, the oldest of which pre-date Newgrange, in County Meath, by some 700 years - Newgrange itself is 5000 years old.
+Located approximately 5 kilometres from the centre of Sligo Town lies Carrowmore, (co-ordinates 54.25271 -8.52251) home to the largest Megalithic Cemetery in Ireland, and one of the most significant sites of it’s kind in Europe with over 60 tombs having been located by archaeologists, the oldest of which pre-date Newgrange, in County Meath, by some 700 years – Newgrange itself being 5000 years old.

 The tombs are spread out over 3.8 square kilometres, in the shadow of Knocknarea Mountain to the east, one of the tombs in the cemetery is said to date back to 3,000 years before the pyramids and is possibly the oldest building in the world.